hahahawu/Long-to-Short-via-Model-Merging/README.md

 - The merging of large-scale models (14B and 32B) poses significant challenges in simultaneously maintaining reasoning performance while substantially reducing response length.

 More results and code will be released soon.
+Paper is on the Arxiv road.

 Stay tuned!